xiix0/scam/README.md

-Q:	How many Marxists does it take to screw in a light bulb?
+Q:	How many Harvard MBA's does it take to screw in a light bulb?
-A:	None:  The light bulb contains the seeds of its own revolution.
+A:	Just one.
+He grasps it firmly and the universe revolves around him.